jpmorganchase/modular/docs/concepts/templates.md

 explicitly to `modular add`, either interactively or via the `--template` option.

-Templates can either be defined and used locally within your workplace, or published to the NPM registry to be shared with the community.
+Templates can either be defined and used locally within your workspace, or published to the NPM registry to be shared with the community.
 When using `modular add` and specifying a custom template, modular will first search your workspace for the template before checking the registry.